NTIA/scos-sensor/README.md

 as `CLIENT_ID` and `CLIENT_SECRET`.
 This may need to change depending on your authorization server.

+### Data File Encryption

+The data file is encrypted on disk by default using gpg.
+The metadata files are not encrypted.
+Note that the data will be written to the disk unecrypted when decrypting the file (although the unecrypted temporary file is removed).
+Set the `PASSPHRASE` in the env file to control the passphrase used for encryption.
+A random passphrase is created when deploying using puppet.
+The random passphrase is stored in an environment variable (using export command) and is passed to the container.
+Use the ENCRYPT_DATA_FILES setting in the env file to disable encryption.

 ## Actions and Hardware Support

 "Actions" are one of the main concepts used by scos-sensor.
 At a high level, they are